-The Patrons of Herland Forest are volunteers who support the long term work of crafting a food forest that fulfills the vision Charlotte Perkins Gilman set out in her 1915 novel Herland.
+The Patrons of Herland Forest are volunteers who support the long term work of crafting a living memorial, a food forest that fulfills the vision that Charlotte Perkins Gilman set out in her 1915 novel Herland.
 Gilman dreamed of a permaculture forest that sustainably produces the food, fuel, and fiber a community needs in order to thrive, one in which the forest sustains the community that sustains the forest ‒ we share Gilman’s vision, and believe that the most radical thing we can do is to create a working model of a better way.

 Often distance and other obligations prevent people from getting hands-on with the process of tending the forest.
-So instead of contributing their labor, some will choose a monthly donation subscription that helps to pay for the fuel and equipment, bulbs and seeds, trees and shrubs needed to create a bountiful forest.
+So instead of contributing their labor, some choose to make a monthly donation subscription that helps to pay for the fuel and equipment, bulbs and seeds, trees and shrubs needed to create a bountiful, diverse forest.

 As in much of life, there’s a trade off between time and money.
 Having a reliable stream of support makes it possible for Herland Forest to plan and schedule long-term sustainability projects that need to be done according to nature’s time line.
-This literal seed money provided by Herland’s Friends helps to accelerate the process of demonstrating that natural burial is a powerful strategy for preserving the forest in ways that serve the local community; a community that includes not just humans, but also the animals and birds that rely on the forest in order to survive.
+The literal seed money provided by Herland’s patrons helps to accelerate the process.
+It helps us demonstrate that natural burial is a powerful strategy for preserving the forest in ways that serve the local community; a community that includes not just humans, but also the animals and birds that rely on the forest in order to survive.